stefanoborini/book-the-software-company/07-on-employee-well-being.md

 - Technologies that we use are overdesigned or redundant, no training given, huge money sinks because they don't behave like expected.

+Do the employees have heavy workloads for long periods of time?
+Are the employees often required to work overtime?
+Is it clear what is expected of each employee?
+Are the employees able to exert influence on their workloads and on how to perform their work?
+Do the employees get the necessary information to be able to perform their work satisfactorily and to prevent conflicting requirements?
+Does bullying and/or sexual harassment occur in the workplace?
+Is the work performed recognised and appreciated?
+Is there any risk of violence in connection with the work?
+Does the work include the provision of training/development, including work variety?
+Is support from qualified staff, management and colleagues available during the day-to-day work?
+Putting the project in a location that is space limited for additional hires.